goetzpf/bash-dirstack/README.rst

 These are the commands of bash-dirstack, each command starts with "ds"::

+  help:

       dshelp TOPIC          : Print help.
                               When TOPIC is "all", print complete help, when TOPIC is "list", list all known commands.
+When TOPIC is neither "all" nor "list", interpret it as a name of a command and display help for that command.

+  Push/Pop *without* current working dir on the stack:

+      dsp [DIR]             : An alias for dspush. dspush [DIR]          : Put the current working directory on the top of the directory stack.
+Then, if DIR is given, go to directory DIR.
+      dspop                 : Remove top of the directory stack and go to that directory.

+  Push/Pop *with* current working dir on the stack:

-When TOPIC is neither "all" nor "list", interpret it as a name of a command and display help for that command. dslist [REGEXP]       : Show directory stack with line numbers.
-The stack is shown from bottom (first line) to top (last line).
-If REGEXP is given, show a list with line numbers of matching directories in the directory stack.
-For REGEXP see "man egrep". dscdpush [DIR]        : If DIR is given, go to DIR and put it on the top of the directory stack.
-If DIR is not given, push the current working directory on top of directory stack. dsp [DIR]             : An alias for dspushcd. dspush [DIR]          : An alias for dspushcd. dspushcd [DIR]        : Put the current working directory on the top of the directory stack.
-Then, if DIR is given, go to directory DIR. dsput DIR             : Put directory DIR on top of the directory stack but do not change the current working directory. dspop                 : Remove top of the directory stack and go to that directory. dsdropgo              : Remove top of the directory stack and go to the directory that is now the top of the stack. dsdrop                : Remove top of the directory stack but do not change the current working directory. dsngo [NUMBER]        : Go to directory in line NUMBER in the directory stack.
+      dsPop                 : Remove top of the directory stack and go to the directory that is now the top of the stack. dsPush [DIR]          : If DIR is given, go to DIR and put it on the top of the directory stack.
+If DIR is not given, push the current working directory on top of directory stack.

+  Go to arbitrary dir from the stack:

+      dsngo [NUMBER]        : Go to directory in line NUMBER in the directory stack.
 The line numbers can be seen with dslist.
 If NUMBER is omitted, go to the directory that is the top of the stack (the last one dslist shows). dsgo [REGEXP] [NUMBER]: Go to match NUMBER in the list of directories from the stack that match regular expression REGEXP.
 For REGEXP see "man egrep".
 If NUMBER is missing and there is only one match or if the pattern matches a line go to that directory.
 If NUMBER is missing and there is more than one match, list all matches with line numbers.
-                          IF REGEXP and NUMBER are missing, go to the directory that is the top of the stack (the last one dslist shows). dsback                : Go back to that last directory before it was changed by a bash-dirstack command. dsedit                : Edit directory stack file. dsclear               : Initialize the directory stack with a single entry, which is your home directory. dsset [TAG]           : Initialize or use new directory stack file with tag.
+IF REGEXP and NUMBER are missing, go to the directory that is the top of the stack (the last one dslist shows).

-                          TAG.
+  Query the directory stack:

+      dslist [REGEXP]       : Show directory stack with line numbers.
+The stack is shown from bottom (first line) to top (last line).
+If REGEXP is given, show a list with line numbers of matching directories in the directory stack.
+For REGEXP see "man egrep".

+  Modify the directory stack:

+      dsput DIR             : Put directory DIR on top of the directory stack but do not change the current working directory. dsdrop                : Remove top of the directory stack but do not change the current working directory.
+      dsedit                : Edit directory stack file.
+      dsclear               : Initialize the directory stack with a single entry, which is your home directory.

+  Manage more than one directory stack:

+      dsset [TAG]           : Initialize or use new directory stack file with tag TAG.
 If TAG is not given use the standard filename. dssetlist             : List existing tags for dsset command.

+  Revert the last directory change:

+      dsback                : Go back to that last directory before it was changed by a bash-dirstack command.

 Your directory stack is kept in a directory in your HOME directory.
 The default name of this directory is "DIRSTACK".

 Command completion
 ------------------